Project Springboard (SCOOP Related)

 Not sure why I haven’t gotten anything in the mail yet.
 Found listed on OCC’s Case Processing Web Application.

 Jake: I think technology has passed us by.
 In short, they don’t gauge the tanks anymore.
-Both gas & liquids volumes are measured with electronic devices.
+Both gas and liquids volumes are measured with electronic devices.
 Most of the bigger operators send the oil directly down pipelines to Cushing or other collection facilities to gain a better price advantage.
-The multi well pads improve their efficiencies and thereby reduces the operators costs.
+The multi-well pads improve their efficiencies and thereby reduce the operators’ costs.

 The “old” way still takes place where there aren’t multiple wells on a single pad.